tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 * docker running
 * java 17 as the default Java version

+Everything you need to complete this example should be below.
+It is the annotations Thomas uses when presenting this example.
+But then again, he wrote it, so some things might be obvious to him but not obvious to you.
+If that is the case, don't hesitate to reach out and get the unclear thing clarified.

 ## An endpoint for creating and getting tasks todo

 Create a test class `src/test/java/se/thinkcode/todo/TodoControllerTest` that verifies that it is possible to